protofire/solhint/docs/architecture.md

 # git checkout abc123
 ```

-Then execute `scripts/build-grammar.sh`.
+Then run `scripts/build-grammar.sh`.
 (Java Runtime Environment 7, or later, is required for running the script.)

 ### How to Add A New Rule

-The Solhint rules in `lib/rules` contains the different aspects of lint requirements, such as naming, best practices, security, etc.
+The Solhint rules in `lib/rules` contains the different lint requirements, such as naming, best practices, security, etc.

-The rules are implemented with a visitor pattern.
+The rules are implemented with a [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern).
 You can extend the `BaseChecker` class with the `ruleId` and `meta` fields to define a rule, and implement methods that are called when a node in the AST is entered or exited.
 The constructor accepts a reporter and a config, and `ruleId` field is present in the object.
 This `ruleId` is the one that will be used to activate and configure the rule.

 For example, `lib/rules/align/indent.js`: